 I do not understand what you mean by; "run a 2.0 on back and a 2,4 on front...[to]make up another eigth of an inch

 ."
 Would you be able to explain that please?
 Do you mean tire size?

 My original question was probably not clear though.
 I am wondering what are the ramificatons of putting a 100mm fork on a bike that comes stock with a 130mm fork?

-I have been told by a LBS employee that putting a fork with 30mm less of travel on this bike would "seriously affect the handling of the bike from what Kona had designed
+Suppose, in the future, I wanted more travel up front, does that mean I cannot use a fork with 150mm of travel then?
+That it would "seriously affect the handling of the bike from what Kona had designed